ctdk/goiardi/README.md

                           SSL, but is communicating with the proxy over HTTP.
        --disable-webui    If enabled, disables connections and logins to goiardi over the webui interface.
+       --use-mysql        Use a MySQL database for data storage.
+Configure database options in the config file.
+       --local-filestore-dir= Directory to save uploaded files in.
+Optional when running in in-memory mode, *mandatory* for SQL mode.
 ```

    Options specified on the command line override options in the config file.